At the park near my house, there is a small merry-go-round. A cartoon of the situation is shown in figure 1.

 As we shall see in section 1.2 and quantify in section 2, the equations of motion in the rotating frame contain additional terms, notably the Coriolis term (not just the centrifugal term).

-It is a matter of opinion whether we should say the centrifugal acceleration corresponds to a centrifugal force, or whether we should call it an unforced acceleration.
+It is purely a matter of interpretation whether we should say the centrifugal acceleration corresponds to a centrifugal force, or whether we should call it an unforced acceleration.
+De gustibus non disputandum.
+That is to say, there is no point in debating the matter, because the equation of motion is the same no matter which way we interpret this point.
 See reference 1 for details on this.
-There is no point in debating the matter, because the equation of motion is the same no matter what we say about it.

 If somebody asks about centrifugal force, it is usually best to answer in terms of centrifugal field and centrifugal acceleration.
 If the answer cannot be expressed in those terms, there is probably something wrong with the question.